If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unseen Level Features

 In all of the non-castle You VS Boo Levels, the areas after the flagpoles can't be seen in normal gameplay, as the victory screen shows up after Mario slides down the flagpole.
-They can be seen in-game by using this walkthrough walls code:
+They can be seen in-game by using the free movement mode.

 The unseen castle after the flagpole in World 1-1.
 Oddly enough, it's one block taller and lacks the windows on the top that all other castles at the end of levels in the main game have.